What makes a good image? How do you know you made a good photograph? Keep reading to learn 5 questions to make a good photograph.

 Is there a clear subject in the image?

 If your image displays random clutter in a room, street or landscape, you can’t pick what it is that you’re trying to show.
 In this case, it’s probably not suitable for delivery.
 On the other hand, if your image displays a clear subject relative to the environment, you have a nice candidate to be delivered.

 If the subject is clearly defined against the background, but it’s out of focus… well, it may not work for your client.
 However, if it’s tack sharp and you can clearly see the details, you’re making progress.

 Does the image follow a composition rule?

-This may be up for debate, but composition rules (guidelines) were defined before photography was invented and they work to attract the viewer’s attention.
-That’s why an image that follows a composition rule, whatever you like, is more likely to please your client, even though s/he doesn’t quite know why.
+This may be up for debate but, composition rules (guidelines) were defined before photography was invented.
+The reason we use composition rules is they work to attract the viewer’s attention.
+That’s why an image that follows a composition rule is more likely to please your client.

 Does the image tell a story?

 This point may also be up for debate, because your client may not need to tell stories with their images.
-However, stories are attractive to the viewer and therefore, are effective for their main purpose, whether it is to show your work sell a product, deliver a message, etc.
+However, stories are attractive to the viewer because they make a human connection.
+Therefore, stories are effective to show your work, sell a product, deliver a message, etc.

-Does the lighting and exposure help with the story and display the subject?
+Does the lighting and exposure help the story and display the subject?

-If an image is too dark or too bright, has too much contrast or not enough, it won’t be pleasing to look at.
-If the viewer does not want to look at an image, or simply ignores it, then the image is not effective and it shouldn’t be delivered to your client.
+If an image is too dark or too bright, it won’t be pleasing to look at.
+The same applies if it has too much contrast or not enough.
+If the viewer does not want to look at an image or simply ignores it, then the image is not effective.
+It shouldn’t be delivered to your client.